 Beverly Hills Bucket List

-The westside city of Beverly Hills, naturally, is so famous in its own right and would be considered a sin not to at least pass through while you’re in LA.
+The westside city of Beverly Hills, naturally, is so famous in its own right and would be considered a sin not to at least pass through by car while you’re in LA.
 Wide, palm tree-lined streets, mansion homes, and a plethora of the rich and famous.
 Of course, you also have the iconic Rodeo Drive for world-class shopping and upscale restaurants galore.
 Here are some of the things you shouldn’t miss while visiting Beverly Hills, 90210.

 Beverly Gardens Park: This is where you’ll see the iconic Beverly Hills sign — a staple for tourists to take photos in front of.
 It’s also just a very nice park to hang around in with perfectly landscaped lawns, a pretty fountain, and cool sculptures.

 Rodeo Drive: You’ll find all the luxury brand names on Rodeo from Chanel to Gucci, and Rolex to Cartier, as supercars lined parked along the sidewalks.
 The adjacent Via Rodeo is a beautiful European-style street, and even if you aren’t spending, the window-shopping is also fantastic.